-If approved by the Executive Committee, the proposal is tabled at Development Committee.
+If approved by the Executive, the proposal is tabled at Development Committee.

 3. Site Visit

 If approved by Development Committee, a site visit is conducted to ensure that the facilities, resources and educational environment is suitable.
-The site visit report is tabled at Executive Committee and Development Committee.
-If Executive Committee and Development Committee are satisfied, a recommendation is tabled at Academic Board through the Development Committee.
+The site visit report is tabled at Executive and Development Committee.
+If Executive and Development Committee are satisfied, a recommendation is tabled at Academic Board through the Development Committee.